Foundations for a theory of complex matroids: Introduction

-Inspired by the well-developed theory of matroids (cf.~\cite{Oxley,Welsh,Tutte}), one might consider some specific field $\Kf$ and look for stronger axiom systems that reflect properties special to matrices over $\Kf$.
+Moving beyond matroids, one might consider some specific field $\Kf$ and look for additional structure to put on matroids to reflect properties special to matrices over $\Kf$.

-In the case $\Kf =\mathbb R$ this search has been wildly successful: the result is {\em oriented matroids}, introduced by Folkman and Lawrence \cite{FL}.
+In the case $\Kf =\mathbb R$ (or any ordered field) this search has been wildly successful: the result is {\em oriented matroids}, introduced by Folkman and Lawrence \cite{FL}.
 Oriented matroids are matroids with extra structure.
 Broadly put, each data set described above for matroids realized by a matrix $M$ over a field $\Kf$ says whether various elements of $\Kf$ are zero or nonzero, while the corresponding data set for oriented matroids realized over $\mathbb R$ describes whether these elements of $\mathbb R$ are zero, positive, or negative.
 As a shorthand for this we shall say that the {\em structure set} for matroids is $\{0,\, \neq\!
 0\}$, while the structure set for oriented matroids is $\{0, +, -\}$.
-Thus oriented matroids have cyptomorphic axiom systems: \begin{itemize} \item {\em signed basis axioms}, better known as {\em chirotope axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe the signs of all nonzero maximal minors of $M$; \item {\em signed vector axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe $\{\sign(x): x\in\ker(M)\}$. \item {\em signed circuit axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe the elements of $\{\sign(x): x\in\ker(M)\}$ of minimal nonempty support (where $\sign(x_1, \ldots, x_n)=(\sign(x_1), \ldots, \sign(x_n))$); \end{itemize}
+Thus oriented matroids have cryptomorphic axiom systems: \begin{itemize} \item {\em signed basis axioms}, better known as {\em chirotope axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe the signs of all nonzero maximal minors of $M$; \item {\em signed vector axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe $\{\sign(x): x\in\ker(M)\}$; \item {\em signed circuit axioms}, which in the case of a matroid arising from a matrix $M$ over $\mathbb R$ describe the elements of $\{\sign(x): x\in\ker(M)\}$ of minimal nonempty support (where $\sign(x_1, \ldots, x_n)=(\sign(x_1), \ldots, \sign(x_n))$). \end{itemize}

 Further, oriented matroids have a notion of duality that is compatible with duality of ordinary matroids and reflects orthogonality of subspaces of $\mathbb R^n$.
-If $\Mom$ is an oriented matroid with set of vectors $\Vom$, then the set $\Vom^*$ of vectors of the dual $\Mom^*$ is called the set of {\em covectors} of $\Mom$, and the set $\Com^*$ of circuits of $\Mom^*$ is called the set of {\em cocircuits} of $\Mom^*$
+If $\Mom$ is an oriented matroid with set of signed vectors $\Vom$, then the set $\Vom^*$ of signed vectors of the dual $\Mom^*$ is called the set of {\em signed covectors} of $\Mom$, and the set $\Com^*$ of signed circuits of $\Mom^*$ is called the set of {\em signed cocircuits} of $\Mom^*$